emanuelefavero/react-testing/README.md

 - `getByAltText` - gets the element by its alt text (useful for images, areas, and inputs)
 - `getByTitle` - gets the element by its title
 - `getByTestId` - gets the element by its test id (only recommended when other queries don't work)

-## AAA (Arrange, Act, Assert)

-AAA is a pattern for organizing unit tests.
-It breaks tests down into three clear and distinct steps:

-- **Arrange** - setup the test (render the component, assign variables, etc.)
-- **Act** - perform the action (click a button, type in an input, etc.)
-- **Assert** - check the result (check if the button is disabled, check if the input has the correct value, etc.)

 ## Resources